 During the first visit, Dr. Ahn will examine your or your child’s oral health.
 We may take 3D scans if necessary to get a closer look at the facial anatomy and detect any hidden oral health concerns.
 Prior to the frenectomy, we will discuss your anesthesia options to ensure your or your child’s comfort.

-The procedure is quick and minimally invasive, using a laser to release the tie.
-This results in the lip and tongue being able to move freely and normally immediately following the procedure.
-In infants, anesthetic is not used to allow for immediate feeding after the procedure.
-Numbing medication will be used in older patients.
+The procedure is quick and minimally invasive.
+After you or your child are comfortable, Dr. Ahn will use a laser to release the band of tissue.
+In infants, we do not use an anesthetic to allow for immediate feeding after the procedure.
+Numbing medication will be used for older patients.

 The frenectomy procedure is one that involves little risk.
 If you notice anything unusual, such as prolonged bleeding or infection, or if you have any questions about your recent frenectomy, please call our office right away.
 We are always happy to help.